Asidsal/np-qsar-np-domain-shift/README.md

 > **DOI:** [to be assigned upon acceptance]

-The Zenodo deposit includes all 9 curated CSV files (synthetic train, NP test, combined per target) that are not included in this repository due to size and licensing constraints.
+The deposit includes all 9 curated CSV files (synthetic train, NP test, combined per target) that are not included in this repository due to size and licensing constraints.
 ChEMBL data is available under CC BY-SA 3.0.
 COCONUT 2.0 data is available under CC0.

 ---